MathieuBuisson/PSCodeHealth/docs/Functions/Test-PSCodeHealthCompliance.md

 # Test-PSCodeHealthCompliance

 ## SYNOPSIS
-Gets the compliance level(s) of the analyzed PowerShell code, based on a PSCodeHealth report and compliance rules contained in PSCodeHealth settings.
+Gets the compliance result(s) of the analyzed PowerShell code, based on a PSCodeHealth report and compliance rules contained in PSCodeHealth settings.

 ## SYNTAX

 ```
 Test-PSCodeHealthCompliance [-HealthReport] <PSObject> [[-CustomSettingsPath] <String>]
- [[-SettingsGroup] <String>] [[-MetricName] <String[]>]
+ [[-SettingsGroup] <String>] [[-MetricName] <String[]>] [-Summary]
 ```

 ## DESCRIPTION
-Gets the compliance level(s) of the analyzed PowerShell code, based on a PSCodeHealth report and compliance rules contained in PSCodeHealth settings.
+Gets the compliance result(s) of the analyzed PowerShell code, based on a PSCodeHealth report and compliance rules contained in PSCodeHealth settings.

 The values in the input PSCodeHealth report will be checked for compliance against the rules in the PSCodeHealth settings which are currently in effect.